|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Amanda Dameron, MA

-For most ITP, it is not clear what causes the problem with immune system.
-In children, ITP is often associated with a recent infection with a virus.
+For most ITP, it is not clear what causes these problems.
+In children, ITP is often related to a recent viral infection.
 ITP in adults has not been linked to viruses.

 Risk Factors TOP

-A platelet transfusion may be used to prevent the platelet count from dropping too low.
+A platelet transfusion will help keep the platelet level from dropping too low.

 Activity Changes TOP

-You may be asked to avoid certain activities when your platelet counts are low.
-This may include avoiding contact sports or wearing a helmet.
+You may have to restrict certain activities during times when your platelet levels are low.
+This may include contact sports.
+You should take steps to protect yourself such as wearing protective sports gear.

 Family Doctor—American Academy of Family Physicians